 In New South Wales, many aspects of the natural resources mix, such as water, air, native vegetation and biodiversity have received significant political attention through the introduction of legislation and policy that galvanizes strategic intent for those components of the natural resource agenda.

 Significant work to develop a soils policy for NSW was conducted across state agencies some years ago, and some readers of this site may remember being involved in consultations during that period.
-Unfortunately, the product was dumped, following a change of Government.
-Also, The Soil Conservation Act 1938, remains as existing legislation, yet there appears negligible influence of this legislation on the way our state agencies respond in their current program mixes and priorities.
+There was a shift in priorities following a change of Government and soil policy became a background issue.
+The Soil Conservation Act 1938, remains as existing legislation, yet there is a need for updated strategic document to meet current needs.

 So, what about it for soils?